 🐓 Egg Substitutes

-Pre heat pan you will be using over medium heat or medium-low heat.
-Grease with cooking spray or coat bottom of pan with butter.
+Step 1: Preheat the pan you will be using over medium heat or medium-low heat.
+Grease with cooking spray or coat the bottom of the pan with butter.

-Scoop the batter onto the hot griddle in about 2 tablespoon sized portions.
+Step 4: Scoop the batter onto the hot griddle in about 2 tablespoon-sized portions.
 Cook until golden on each side (about 2 minutes per side).
 Until the bubbles begin forming and the edges look set.

 Serve warm with your favorite pancake toppings and maple syrup.